MididoddiSindhu05/AI_POWERED_CAREER-GUIDANCE_SYSTEM/README.md

 ---

 # Achievement
-- Patent approval received for the AI-Powered Career Navigation System
+- Patent approval received for the AI-Powered Career Guidance System for Personalised Career Pathways
 - Recognized for innovation and practical application
 - Successfully demonstrated practical AI integration in career guidance

 ---

 # Conclusion
-The AI-Powered Career Navigation System demonstrates how AI and modern web technologies can be combined to solve real-world challenges in education and career planning.
+The AI-Powered Career Guidance System demonstrates how AI and modern web technologies can be combined to solve real-world challenges in education and career planning.

 The project enhanced my practical experience in frontend development, API integration, responsive design, and AI-driven application development while strengthening my teamwork and problem-solving abilities.